-Due to the COVID-19 pandemic, the Spring 2020 VLLC Working Meeting with the Governor has been postponed, as well as other planned civic engagement events this year.
-At this time we are focused on advocating for increased support for our Latino community.
+Due to the COVID-19 pandemic, the 2020 VLLC Working Meeting with the Governor was postponed, as well as other planned civic engagement events this year.
+Throughout the pandemic, we have been focused on advocating for increased support for our Latino community.

 Virginia Latino Forum on Racism and How it is Affecting the Community

 On Wednesday, October 2, 2019, the Virginia Latino Leaders Council and the Virginia Coalition of Latino Organizations (VACOLAO) co-hosted the "Virginia Latino Forum on Racism and How it is Affecting the Community", with special guest speaker Virginia Attorney General Mark Herring.
 The event took place at the Unitarian Universalist Church of Arlington from 10:30 - 1:30.
 The purpose was for the community to share their thoughts on the anti-immigrant, anti-Latino rhetoric and actions many are experiencing, and for the Attorney General to share how his office is combating this trend.

 Forum speakers included Beatriz Amberman, VACOLAO Chair; J. Walter Tejada, VLLC President; Rodrigo Velasquez, Mason DREAMers Advisory Board Member; Elizabeth Jones Valderrama, Executive Director, Offender Aid and Restoration; and Emma Violand Sanchez, Chair, The Dream Project.
 After the panel, Attorney General Herring shared remarks, noting his strong support for Dreamers and laws which support equal rights and access.
 He also took questions from the audience at the conclusion of his remarks.